vellichor/learn_you_a_python/012_packages/README.md

 You got back a `list` of `strings`, defining the Python interpreter's search order.
 First on the list is `''`, an empty string.
 That's why Python knows to look in the local directory first!

 The rest of them are defined by the `sys` module that comes with your install of Python.
 You might notice that they all start with `/`: they are all explicit paths that specify a path all the way from the root of your filesystem.
 Some are ZIP files, and some are directories -- there's logic in the interpreter to help it do the right thing with each of these.
+For a directory, it sticks the whole path to the front of the file or directory it's looking for, and sees if that exists: `/blah/blah/blah/possumpouch.py` or `/blah/blah/blah/possumpouch/`.
+For a ZIP file, it treats the ZIP file contents like a directory, and does the same thing.

 ## OK, Show Me Your Package!